Dia de Los Muertos woman

 And for most people, observing the Day of the Dead challenges one major assumption most of us have – how we should view and think of death while we are still alive.

-So what is Dia de Los Muertos – the Day of the Dead – about?
-And what is this Mexican holiday like in Los Angeles?
-I headed down to historic Olvera Street to find out.
+So what is Dia de Los Muertos about?
+And what are Day of the Dead celebrations like in Los Angeles?
+I headed down to historic Olvera Street, with its live music, Mexican street and food vendors, and traditional procession and celebration, to find out.

 Day of the Dead Facts

-The Dia de Los Muertos procession moves through Olvera Street
+The Dia de Los Muertos procession taking place in Olvera Street

 The Day of the Dead is Not Mexican Halloween

-The Day of the Dead is celebrated over 2 days – November 1 and November 2.
+So when is the Day of the Dead?
+Dia de los Muertos is celebrated over 2 days – November 1st and November 2nd.
 The souls of the children are thought to return on the first day, and the departed adults join them on the second day.
 Some say it technically starts the eve of October 31, when children make a children’s altar for the celebration.

 Though it was created by Aztecs and Toltecs, when the indigenous people of Mexico were converted to Catholicism, it eventually fused with the Christian calendar; thus, it is now celebrated on All Saints’ Day and All Souls’ Day.